MWDelaney/roots-example-cpt/README.md

-# Example CPT using PostTypes
+# Roots and Sage Friendly Example Custom Post Type Plugin using PostTypes
 This is an example WordPress custom post type as a plugin using the fantastic [PostTypes](https://github.com/jjgrainger/PostTypes).

 ## If you want to adapt this for your own work